0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 The ethos of this program is to allow anyone to create and configure their own marketplace and even provide their own custom logic on how assets should be exchanged.
 The motivation behind the Auction House protocol is to create a healthy ecosystem of marketplaces that focus on different use-cases, and more importantly, each bringing their own flavor into the way they allow users to trade assets.

-The most important aspect of the Auction House protocol is that it provides ownership of assets to the user.
+The most important aspect of the Auction House program is that it provides ownership of assets to the user.

 Traditionally, as soon as the user lists an asset on a marketplace, the asset is moved from the user's wallet into a wallet known as the [Escrow](https://www.investopedia.com/terms/e/escrow.asp) wallet owned by the marketplace and is kept or **escrowed** there until the asset is delisted or sold.
 This poses some concerns:
 * The user can not list the same asset on multiple marketplaces